Job Search Strategies

 Key numbers to remember when it comes to methods of successful job search and how you allocate your time:

-- Depending upon level, 65-75% of all jobs are found through networking
+- Depending upon level, more than 75% of all jobs are found through networking

 - For executives, up to 10% find new positions through working with recruiters/executive search firms

-- Fewer than 5% find their jobs via the internet
+- Fewer than 5% find their jobs via the web

 - Combined, mass distribution of resumes and outplacement account for less than 2% of all new positions found

 The problem for many?
 Most job seekers don't spend anywhere near enough time networking.
 In fact, an inordinate number of unemployed individuals spend more than 75% of their time "on line"—not a very productive method of job search.
-However, definitely take advantage of LinkedIn.com and other social media networking sites for professionals and ensure your profile is well-written.
+However, definitely take advantage of LinkedIn.com and other social media networking sites for professionals and ensure your profile is compelling and engaging.

 - Your goal is to identify opportunities and prospective openings before they're advertised by making warm and cold calls (once advertised or on a company's website, literally thousands, if not tens of thousands, of candidates will be inundating the company).